1940

 red rock bluff at Jack and Helen Frye's Sedona Arizona ranch which they purchased in 1941.)

-Jack loaned his personal plane to Bryan who toured the country extensively with it trying to
+Jack loaned his personal plane to Bryan who used it to tour the country extensively searching

-find a suitable location for the training center.
-Eventually, Bryan located the perfect site near
+for a suitable location for the training center.
+Eventually Bryan located the perfect site near

 owned a Super Electra (14) and such a plane was certainly never associated with Jack Frye.
 It is

-well documented during the time-period Jack's personal plane was the Lockheed Electra 12A,
+well documented during this time-period that Jack's personal plane was the Lockheed Electra

-TWA NC18137.
-This is the plane Serling is actually referring to, certainly an understandable
+12A, TWA NC18137.
+This is the plane Serling is actually referring to, certainly an

-typo, as both planes are close Lockheed sisters.
-Howard Hughes owned a Super Electra (14) but
+understandable typo as both planes are close Lockheed sisters.
+Howard Hughes owned a Super

-it was NOT used for TWA business, ever.
-Howard kept this famous record-breaking plane under
+Electra (14) but it was NOT used for TWA business ever.
+Howard kept this famous record-

-Later, on December 24, 1941, as a direct connection Eagle Nest, Jack signed into effect the
+Later, on December 24, 1941, as a direct connection with Eagle Nest, Jack signed into effect the

-Kansas City from Albuquerque, New Mexico, December of 1942, where he had been overseeing
+Kansas City from Albuquerque New Mexico, in December of 1942 where he had been overseeing

 a program to train the Army in operating TWA Stratoliners from Cairo Egypt to Washington